Featured Image by Myriams-Fotos from Pixabay

-It is not a coincidence when you get sick with a cold.
+It is not a coincidence that you get sick with a cold.
 The common cold is linked to a conflict in our life, a situation of overwhelm or stress.
-Your mind might literally be speaking through your body by saying “This situation stinks!
+Your mind might literally be speaking through your body by saying, “This situation stinks!
 I’ve had enough!”
 A cold can tell us that we are stressed out and need time off, or it can be connected to emotional issues.

 Louise Hay points out that upper respiratory illnesses are related to “too much going on at once, mental confusion, disorder, small hurts” (L. Hay, Heal Your Body, 25).
 Sinus problems are an “irritation to one person, someone close” (L. Hay, Heal Your Body, 63).
 When I have a sinus problem I am usually annoyed with or angry at somebody else – or at myself.
 I need to acknowledge my anger and release it.
 A sore throat can be connected to “Holding in angry words, feeling unable to express the self” (L. Hay, Heal Your Body, 64).

 Deb Shapiro explains that “colds, runny nose, and tears are all related—mucus and tears are both ways of releasing repressed or pent-up emotions.
 You may feel the same helplessness and despair, the same need for comfort.
 So, if you have a bad cold, you may want to see if there is some crying or grieving you are repressing, some deep feeling that has been pushed aside.”
 (Shapiro, Your Body Speaks Your Mind, 184) Some questions she suggests to ask yourself are: Do you need some time to yourself to adjust to something?
-Is this a cry for attention because everyone seems to be taking you for granted?
-Do you need to get ill in order to be taken care of?
+Is this a cry for attention because everyone seems to take you for granted?
+Do you need to get ill to be taken care of?

 The phase of the cold when we have the symptoms is already the healing phase.
-Preceding that phase in which we are sneezing and coughing is the conflict phase.
+Preceding that phase in which we are sneezing, and coughing is the conflict phase.
 This conflict can be an event in our life.
-Sometimes it is a major event like losing our job, the break-up of a relationship or our pet dying, sometimes an event like a fight with our partner or being stressed about a situation at work.
-During this conflict we are in fight or flight mode.
+Sometimes it is a major event like losing our job, the break-up of a relationship, or our pet dying, sometimes an event like a fight with our partner or being stressed about a situation at work.
+During this conflict, we are in fight or flight mode.

 Are you curious to find out what your body is telling you through physical issues and how you can respond to those messages?